Corporate Governance

 Risk Management

 In the SCSB’s risk management organizational structure, the Board of Directors is the highest decision-making unit.
-It must take at least six hours of risk courses a year to learn about risk management issues on anti-money laundering, anti-corruption and information security.
+It must take at least six hours of risk courses a year to learn about risk management issues including anti-money laundering, anti-corruption and information security.
 The Risk Management Committee established under the Board of Directors is responsible for bank-wide risk management.
-The Risk Management Department established under the President, and our Deputy Executive Vice President Wan-li Teng supervises the Risk department and is responsible for building a bank-wide risk management mechanism and independently performing its duties for bank-wide risk management.
+The Risk Management Department established under the President, and our Deputy Executive Vice President Chen Chia-Hung supervises the Risk department and is responsible for building a bank-wide risk management mechanism and independently performing its duties for bank-wide risk management.
 Every responsible unit shall appoint risk managers based on its size, significance and complexity to conduct risk management for the unit.
 In addition, the Loan Review Committee and Investment Review Committee established under the President are responsible for loan risk management and investment risk management respectively.

 Furthermore, for the purpose of incorporating the risk management metrics into financial incentives, the SCSB has set up specific risk management metrics for senior management personnel and general employees respectively to enrich the risk management culture within employees’ daily operations.